A local Torelli theorem for log symplectic manifolds: First order deformations

 \begin{definition} A pre-smoothing diagram $(\Gamma,m)$ is a \defn{smoothing diagram} if there exists a log symplectic form $\omega$ such that $[\omega]\in\coH[2]{\Xo;\CC}$ lies on a stratum whose pre-smoothing diagram is $(\Gamma,m)$. \end{definition}

 \begin{remark} The number of smoothable strata of a log symplectic form $\omega$ is the number of edges in its corresponding smoothing diagram. \end{remark}

 \begin{remark} A pre-smoothing diagram may fail to be a smoothing diagram in two ways.
-Firstly, the set $\W$ from \eqref{eq:linear-statum} may be empty due to linear dependence between the various subspaces $\Sdelmu$ indexed by $(\Gamma,m)$.
+Firstly, the set $\W$ from \eqref{eq:linear-statum} may be empty due to linear dependence between the various subspaces $\Semu$ indexed by $(\Gamma,m)$.
 Secondly, even if this set is nonempty, it may happen that $\W$ does not contain the class of a global nondegenerate logarithmic form. \end{remark}

-\begin{remark} There is a natural partial order on smoothing diagrams, defined by $\Gamma \le \Gamma'$ if $\Gamma$ can be obtained from $\Gamma'$ by removing some edges, leaving the orders $\orddel$ of the remaining triangles unchanged.
-In this case we say that $\Gamma$ is a smoothing sub-diagram of $\Gamma'$.
+\begin{remark} There is a natural partial order on smoothing diagrams, defined by $\Gamma \le \Gamma'$ if $\Gamma$ is a smoothing sub-diagram of $\Gamma'$, i.e.~it can be obtained from $\Gamma'$ by removing some edges, leaving the orders $\orddel$ of the remaining triangles unchanged.
 Note that this partial order is dual to the poset of inclusions of closures of strata in the arrangement. \end{remark}

-The classification of smoothing diagrams for a given normal crossings divisor $(\X,\bdX)$ seems to be a subtle problem, even for simple varieties such as projective space; see \autoref{sec:Pn}.
-However, one may identify several combinatorial constraints on smoothing diagrams, as follows.
+The classification of smoothing diagrams for a given normal crossings divisor $(\X,\bdX)$ seems to be a subtle problem.
+However, there are several important constraints that will be useful in what follows.
+The first concerns the relation between smoothability and holonomicity:

 \begin{lemma} If $\omega$ is a log symplectic form and $\Delta \subset \dcX$ is a triangle corresponding to a nonholonomic codimension three stratum, then any edge of $\Delta$ with nonzero biresidue is resonant.
 In particular, no edge of $\Delta$ can be smoothable. \end{lemma}